-Private equity has inserted itself into self-directed care - included paid family caregiving budget themselves, states have sought to streamline the systems and supports they rely on.
+Private equity firms have won lucrative state contracts to facilitate HCBS services, and end up taking control of significant parts of self-directed care programs.
+As families have won increased funding to self-determine care for older adults or disabled family members by managing an allocated Medicaid budget themselves, states have sought to streamline the systems and supports they rely on.
 Private equity has seen this as yet another market opportunity.
 For example, state Medicaid programs typically contract with community-based non-profit organizations to conduct the assessments to determine their members' level of need for HCBS.
 Employees of these organizations, such as Independent Living Centers and Aging Services Access Points, know their communities, the programs and services that are available, and often have personal experience with the programs themselves.
 Recently, some states have moved toward contracting with a single Independent Assessor Entity (IAE) to perform this function.
 Many of these states have engaged large, national or multinational for-profit organizations as their IAE.
-An example is Acentra Health, which was formed in 2023 by the merger of CNSI and Kepro, and is backed by the Carlyle Group.66 North Carolina recently awarded a \$56.9 million contract to Acentra to be its "Comprehensive Independent Assessment Entity."
-Under this contract, Acentra will implement and operate the state's new delivery model that creates a single point of access for multiple LTSS programs.67
+An example is Accentra Health, which was formed in 2023 by the merger of CNSI and Kepro, and is backed by The Carlyle Group.68 North Carolina recently awarded a \$56.9 million contract to Acentra to be its "Comprehensive Independent Assessment Entity."
+Under this contract, Acentra will implement and operate the state's new delivery model that creates a single point of access for multiple LTSS programs.69